skr-crypto/ng-translate-t/README.md

   .config($translateProvider => {
     // Set your preferred translation function here:
     $translateProvider.setTranslationFunction((text, params, context, shouldEscape) => {
-      return '42';
+      // Our translators are lazy, so we translate everything to "42". return '42';
     });
   });